learn-co-curriculum/phase-4-password-protection-readme/README.md

 Now, when I get your database, I just look and see if any of the passwords there are in my rainbow table.
 If they are, then I know the password.

 The solution to this problem is *salting* our passwords.
-A salt is a random string appended to the password before hashing it.
+A salt is a random string prepended to the password before hashing it.
 It's stored in plain text next to the password, so it's not a secret.
 But the fact that it's there makes an attacker's life much more difficult: it's very unlikely that I constructed my rainbow table with your particular salt in mind, so I'm back to running the hash algorithm over and over as I guess passwords.
 And remember, Bcrypt is designed to be expensive to run.

 So let's update our `User` model to use bcrypt: